FluentCoding/Rose/README.md

 1. **Phase Detection**: Monitors League Client for game phases (lobby, champion select, in-game)
 2. **OCR Activation**: Automatically activates OCR when entering champion select
+3. **Champion Lock Detection**: Detects when you lock a champion and immediately starts pre-building
+4. **Intelligent Pre-Building**: Pre-builds overlay files for all skins of your locked champion in parallel (takes ~10-15 seconds)
-3. **Skin Detection**: Uses advanced computer vision to detect skin names as you hover over them
+5. **Real-Time Skin Detection**: Uses advanced OCR to detect skin names as you hover over them during champion select
-4. **Smart Matching**: Applies fuzzy matching algorithms to accurately identify skins
+6. **Smart Matching**: Applies fuzzy matching algorithms to accurately identify skins even with partial text
-5. **Automatic Injection**: Injects the last detected skin 3 seconds before the game starts
+7. **Instant Injection**: Injects the last hovered skin 200 milliseconds before game starts using pre-built overlays (<100 milliseconds injection time)

+**Performance**: Pre-building allows near-instant skin injection instead of the traditional 2 second wait.
+The system intelligently manages resources and cancels incomplete pre-builds when entering a new champion select.

 **No manual intervention required - just launch the app and play!**